Resizing a Layout Title Block and Border

 Layout showing a title block and border

-For more information on layout templates, please see the Related Articles section below.
+To learn more about templates, please see the Related Articles section below.